Dr Peverelli teaches course in Renmin Summer School

 Warm welcome to the Cross Cultural Human Rights Centre

-After a considerable period of virtual existence, the CCHRC has found a welcome home at Vrije Universiteit Amsterdam.
+After a considerable period of virtual existence, the CCHRC has found an anchor at Vrije Universiteit Amsterdam.
 A critical mass of academics from a broad range of disciplines at VUA has expressed support for the ideas behind the Centre.
-The VU China Research Centre has also played a crucial role in attracting CCHRC and we would like to invite our visitors to warmly welcome this valuable addition to our university.
+The VU China Research Centre has also played a crucial role in attracting CCHRC, as witnessed by earlier news items on this page, and we would like to invite our visitors to warmly welcome this valuable addition to our university.

 Membership of the Centre is open to individual academics and their associations, universities and think tanks across the world.
 Ten top academic institutions in China and five leading universities in Africa have already signed up to this initiative.